levand/quiescent/docs.md

 ## Installation

+Quiescent is not yet available in a public Maven repository.
+To install, clone the repository, check out the "0.1.0" tag and run `lein install` from the root directory.

-Add `[quiescent "0.1.0"]` to your ClojureScript project's `project.clj` file.
+Then, add `[quiescent "0.1.0"]` to the dependencies in your ClojureScript project's `project.clj` file.

 Require the `quiescent` and/or `quiescent.dom` namespace in your ClojureScript source file.
-There is also a `quiescent` *Clojure* namespace containing a useful macro you can include using `:require-macros` or `:include-macros`.
+There is also a `quiescent` *Clojure* namespace containing a useful macro which you can include using `:require-macros` or `:include-macros`.

 ### tl;dr Example